 Magnesium Dosage And Timing

-Per the Linus Pauling Institute at Oregon State University, the RDA, Recommended Daily Allowance for the intake of magnesium is 320 mg for women and 420 mg for adult males.
-This includes magnesium from all sources, food, medications, and supplements.
+Per the Linus Pauling Institute at Oregon State University, the RDA (Recommended Daily Allowance) for magnesium intake is 320 mg for women and 420 mg for adult males.
+This includes magnesium from all sources: food, medications, and supplements.

-We suggest taking your magnesium supplements with a meal to reduce stomach upset and diarrhea – unless directed otherwise by a health care professional.
+We suggest taking your magnesium supplements with meals to reduce stomach upset and diarrhea—unless directed otherwise by a healthcare professional.

 Will A Magnesium Supplement Work For You?